East London Reef

 East London Reef (Bahura ng Silangang Quezon); East Reef (Đá Đông); Mandarin 东礁 (Dōng jiāo), is a atoll on the eastern part of the London Reefs of the Spratly Islands in the South China Sea.
 The atoll has been occupied by Vietnam since 1987.
 It is also claimed by China (PRC), the Philippines, Vietnam, and Taiwan (ROC).

 Characteristic

-The East Reef is located on an east-west axis with a length of about 14 km and a maximum width of about 4 km with a coral base area of about 25.1 km^{2}.
-Because this rock slopes gradually from south to north, when the tide is 0.4 m low, the northern coral belt rises out of the water while the southern rim only rises 0.2 m low tide.
+The East Reef is located on an east-west axis with a length of about 14 km and a maximum width of about 4 km with a coral base area of about 25.1 sqkm.
+Because this rock slopes gradually from south to north, when the tide is at 0.4 m low, the northern coral belt rises out of the water while the southern rim only rises 0.2 m at low tide.
 The lagoon of this atoll is from 7.3 to 14.6 m deep.

 The Vietnam Navy Engineers built three permanent houses on the west, north and east sides of the atoll, named Da Dong Islets (A, B, C).
 The specific geographical coordinates are (coordinates in brackets are the coordinates recorded on the sovereignty landmark):